1HPorange/maboy/readme.md

 ## Savegames

 Savegames are automatically detected if they sit in the same folder as the game.
 If no savegame is present, it is automatically created (if the cartridge supports it).

-## Known Issues

-- The emulator will happily start Game Boy Color games, even though they might crash later
-- Pokemon Red displays visual artifacts when starting the game, but otherwise works.